the-lambda-way/bruteforce-enigma/README.md

 Open up **crack_enigma.cpp** and in the main function place your code.
 Using one of the two provided algorithms, pass in an enigma model, a plugboard setting, and your ciphertext.
 Compile by running `make` or `make crack_enigma` and run with `./crack_enigma`.

+To import into an existing project, drop the repo into your source tree, include include/bruteforce-enigma.h in a file, and compile and link with the .cpp files in src/.
+You can only compile against one quadgram language file (qgr.cpp or de_qgr.cpp) at a time.

 Enigma models can be found in *models.cpp*.
 The current list includes:
 * m3
 * m3 extended (with rotors VI, VII, and VIII added)